GrowlKat/sf-lang-dictionary/README.md

 - It's IPA pronunciation
 - A table with it's declension and conjugation

-Go to the [Selenian Dictionary](https://www.sflang.cloudns.org/dictionary) and check by youself!
+Go to the [Selenian Dictionary](https://www.sflang.cloudns.org/dictionary) or the [Selenian Word Search](https://www.sflang.cloudns.org/search-word) and check by youself!

 Also, you can follow me on [Twitter](https://twitter.com/Growl_Kat) to get more information about this project and other projects I'm working on!